catseye/Lariat/README.md

 essential properties that we require of lambda terms.

-To this end, this article presents an abstract data type (ADT) for lambda terms, which we call **Lariat**, consisting of five operations.
+To this end, this article presents an abstract data type (ADT) for lambda terms, which we call **Lariat**, consisting of four operations.
 The actual, concrete data structure in which they are stored, and the actual, concrete mechanism by which names become bound to terms, are of no consequence (and may well be hidden from the programmer) so long as the implementation of the operations conforms to the stated specification.

+This ADT is designed for simplicity rather than performance.
+It is a minimal formulation that does not necessarily make any of commonly-used manipulations of lambda terms efficient.

 This ADT has two properties.